kengraf/GenCyber/LessonPlanThursday.md

 #### Story: Redstone rocket
 [link](https://www.atlasobscura.com/places/redstone-rocket)
-imageCaption: "Sitting on the village green in the town of Warren, NH, is a Redstone ballistic missle"
+imageCaption: "Sitting on the village green in the town of Warren, NH, is a Redstone ballistic missile"
 [url](http://www.cowhampshireblog.com/2006/11/24/the-day-warren-new-hampshire-went-ballistic/)
 Riddle: "These pairs have something in common.
 One is the only in the world, the last has a rocket, what is the first?<div><p class='text-center'>deer, brook <br> dia, aan <br> niker, gos <br>ren, ner <br>  ber, dub <br> and, han <br> bon, hol</p></div>"
-Hint:  Town/City names that share a slylable
+Hint:  Town/City names that share a syllable
 Answer: andover

 #### Story: Susannah Willard Johnson